devzhk/Implicit-Competitive-Regularization/README.md

 **It's important to force cudnn to benchmark and pick the best algo.**

-Check more detail at [cgds-package: Package for CGD and ACGD optimizers ](https://github.com/devzhk/cgds-package).
+Check more details at [cgds-package: Package for CGD and ACGD optimizers ](https://github.com/devzhk/cgds-package).

 ```python
 import torch